-- Employment of Aboriginal researchers - Communities and health centres have within them many members who have undertaken Cert IV Indigenous Research Capacity training or have other research experience; - Training opportunities for local community members; - Flexible reimbursement options for community members for their contribution to the research; - Recognition of cultural knowledge and practices; - Reimbursement of community and health services for workforce contributions to the research.11 should be discussed with communities once they have had a suitable time to consider the proposal.^{7,14,24} Researchers must be committed that their research aims to provide some benefit for Aboriginal communities from the outset.
-Researchers have an obligation to ensure their research has the ability to improve health and social change.^{12,25}
+- Employment of Aboriginal researchers - Communities and health centres have within them many members who have undertaken Cert IV Indigenous Research Capacity training or have other research experience; - Training opportunities for local community members; - Flexible reimbursement options for community members for their contribution to the research; - Recognition of cultural knowledge and practices; - Reimbursement of community and health services for workforce contributions to the research.

-The Aboriginal community should be able to decide that their participation in the research process does not disadvantage them4.
-Benefits from the research
+The Aboriginal community should be able to decide that their participation in the research process does not disadvantage them.